How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 Generally, the seller is responsible for:

-Sending any original documents (never fake or altered documents)
+- Sending original documents (never fake or altered documents)

 Buyer responsibilities